Home Compare GIS vs ORK.OL

 General Mills vs Orkla A: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with General Mills carrying a narrow edge on stability.
-Orkla ASA still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
+General Mills holds the cleaner structural position, with profitability as the main driver and stability adding further support.
+Orkla ASA still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 The market setup is currently leaning toward Orkla ASA, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with General Mills, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (GIS: S&P 500, ORK.OL: STOXX 600).